-While keyword research is important, if you want your SaaS blog strategy to really shine with content that converts, you’ll need to have several in-depth conversations with your sales team about what truly resonates with your prospects at the Decision Stage.
+While keyword research is important, if you want your B2B blog strategy to really shine with content that converts, you’ll need to have several in-depth conversations with your sales team about what truly resonates with your prospects at the Decision Stage.

 5. Plan your publishing schedule

 Think about where it makes the most sense for you to distribute your blog posts.
-For example, promoting content on LinkedIn is an excellent way to reach B2B audiences, and 45% of B2B marketers have landed sales from the platform.
+For example, promoting content on LinkedIn is an excellent way to reach B2B audiences.
+And 45% of B2B marketers have landed sales from the platform.